-- a.
-Complete and submit the Application for Tax Credit under the Neighborhood Assistance Act (Exhibit C) with proof of contribution to DCED. - Examples of proof of contribution include: copies of the front and back of a cancelled check, invoices for equipment/supplies, invoice for the cost of job training, proof of donation of real estate, or invoices for technical assistance.
-Copies of records such as wire transfer or electronic transfers may be submitted.
-Donors making in-kind food contributions to CFP programs should submit the completed Food Donations Worksheet (Exhibit H). - b.
+- 1. Complete and submit the Application for Tax Credit under the Neighborhood Assistance Act (Exhibit D) with proof of contribution to DCED.
+Examples of proof of contribution include: copies of the front and back of a cancelled check, invoices for equipment/supplies, invoice for the cost of job training, proof of donation of real estate, or invoices for technical assistance.
+Copies of records such as wire transfers or electronic transfers may be submitted.
+Donors making in-kind food contributions to CFP programs should submit the completed Food Donations Worksheet (Exhibit J). - 2.
 The completed Application for Tax Credit and Food Donations Worksheet, if applicable, must be submitted to DCED by December 31, 180 days or six months after the contribution period ends.
-Time is of the essence, and the Department must receive the completed forms not later than December 31.
-Completed forms must be submitted the NAP resource account, RA-DCEDNAPMAIL@pa.gov. - c.
-DCED first reviews and approves the submitted forms, and then forwards the form to the DOR for further processing. - d.
-DOR notifies the Contributor when the tax credits are approved and applied.
+Completed forms must be submitted via the postal mail or electronically to the NAP email resource account at RA-DCEDNAPMAIL@pa.gov. - 3.
+DCED will review the submitted forms and, if approved, issue a Tax Credit Certificate Form (Exhibit E) to the contributor. - 4.
+Notification for the tax record will be provided to DOR.